ReKreker/selflock/README.md

 To use this utility, simply edit the rules[] variable to specify the time limits for different applications.
 The utility will then enforce these limits, blocking access to applications once the specified time threshold is reached.

 ## Example Configuration
-In `main.c` there is tables with rules:
+In `config.c` there is tables with rules:
 ```c
 static const struct sl_rule_t rules_[] = {
         {